 This of course was pre-internet and pre-almost anything else regarding sartorial history, rules and decorum.
 Men were taught the rules of dress from their fathers and other men.
 If you were fortunate enough to have a father who dressed for business or who had a military background, chances are you got a better lesson in grooming, deportment and dress than others.
 Flusser’s books were key for me even though I’d never known of him or bought any of his ready to wear line.
 He was in Gotham and this modest consumer was in South Carolina.

-I then made my way to Washington D.C. during college and bought a couple of Flusser’s from Britches back when Britches of Georgetown was a meaningful interpreter of men’s style.
+I then made my way to Washington D.C. during college and bought a couple of Flusser’s dress shirts from Britches back when Britches of Georgetown was a meaningful interpreter of men’s style.
 I also bought my first gut-end Thurston braces there.
 Polo was still a major influence but Alan brought another level of refinement and elegance to the mélange.

 Fast forward a few more years and I through happenstance and serendipity, find myself working for a Swiss pharma and chemical conglomerate.
 Serendipity that would set the course for the rest of my life.
 The company provided me structure and discipline that in retrospect, was good for a kid right out of college.
 The corporate dress code was something that I long to see again.
 Suits only.
 NO sportcoats.
 I miss the precision of intent and demeanor that dressing for work cultivated.

 The Swiss corporate environment was the perfect place to spawn the 1980’s double breasted-in your face-contrasting collar-Gordon Gecko look.
 And you can bet that I was right in the sweet spot of that trend.